Causes and Consequences of Representational Similarity in Machine Learning Models: Experimental Results

 \subsection{Effect of task overlap on representation similarity}

-Here, we evaluate our two different methods of task splitting.
+Next, we evaluate how our two different methods of task splitting affect representational similarity.
 First, we consider method (1), task splitting with increasing dataset overlap, which closely mirrors the setup of our dataset splitting experiments.
-Then, we analyze method (2), task splitting with constant dataset overlap, which eliminates the possible confounding variable of varying dataset size at each task split.
+Then, we analyze method (2), task splitting with constant dataset overlap, which eliminates the confounding variable of varying dataset size at each task split.